scar1377/intro-week-solution/day-1/git/notes-1.md

 This new file is not currently stored in the git repository `.git`.
 Instead we have updated the **working directory**.

-🔑 The **working directory** refers to all of the files and directories we can currently view and edit in our project.
+> 🔑 The **working directory** refers to all of the files and directories we can currently view and edit in our project.

+&nbsp;

 `git` will register that the **working directory** has been updated and we can view this information by running the `git status` command: